Faltering Arsenal need Alex Iwobi encore in Blues continental slugfest | Goal.com

 Frankly, the Spaniard hasn’t helped his cause either, with so many recent bad decisions: constantly worrying about foe’s strengths, incessantly playing a back three against weaker opposition, playing square pegs in round holes, constantly getting his starting XI wrong and alienating his most creative player in Ozil.

 Turning his back on the German playmaker has led to the North London side devoid of creativity in the final third, and consequently unable to break down dogged opposition.
-Iwobi can only do so much to be the sole creator, but that creative responsibility needs to be shared.
+Iwobi can only do so much to be the side's sole creator, and that creative responsibility needs to be shared.

 It’s somewhat ironic that having seen Gooners cry foul for years about not having quality finishers to put away the several chances created by the playmaker, they now have the creator estranged when they’ve finally invested in attack.